List of birds of Alberta: Rails, gallinules, and coots

 Rallidae is a large family of small to medium-sized birds which includes the rails, crakes, coots, and gallinules.
-The most typical family members occupy dense vegetation in damp environments near lakes, swamps, or rivers.
+Many species occupy dense vegetation in damp environments near lakes, swamps, or rivers.
 In general they are shy and secretive birds, making them difficult to observe.
 Most species have strong legs and long toes which are well adapted to soft uneven surfaces.
 They tend to have short, rounded wings and to be weak fliers.